Idaho Supreme Court

 The Idaho Supreme Court is the state supreme court of Idaho and is composed of the chief justice and four associate justices.

 The decisions of the Idaho Supreme Court are binding on all other Idaho state courts.
 The only court that may reverse or modify its decisions is the Supreme Court of the United States.

 The court moved into its present building in 1970; it was previously housed in the nearby state capitol building.

 Justices

 Justices are elected in non-partisan statewide elections and serve staggered six-year terms.
 Elections are held in the state primary, now in May, with run-off elections in November.
 The Chief Justice is selected by an election among the five justices and term length for that office is four years.
-Prior to 1983, the position went to the justice with the least amount of time remaining in his term.
+Prior to 1983, the position went to the justice with the least time remaining in his term.

 The court originally had three justices; it was expanded to five in 1921.